azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 ## Junior developer road map

 The hard part of learning iOS, Android or any other technology is not the programming language but the frameworks.
-There are so many frameworks available in iOS, which serves a particular purpose.
+There are many frameworks available in iOS, which serves a particular purpose.
 This includes Audio/Video (AVFoundation), Core Data, MapKit, SwiftUI, UIKit, AppKit and even third party platforms including Firebase, Realm etc.

 For junior developers, it becomes confusing as where to start.
-My recommendation is to first get comfortable with Swift language.
+My recommendation is to first get comfortable with the Swift language.
 This means you should know how to create variables, functions, loops, conditions.
 You can even move to the advance stuff like closures and generics.

+After that your focus should be on the UI framework like SwiftUI.
+You should spend 75% of time learning SwiftUI and 25% on UIKit.
+This percentage will change with each year as more and more companies start adopting SwiftUI.
+Maybe in next 3-5 years, you will only be spending 5% time in learning UIKit and your core focus will be SwiftUI.

 Here are some resources to get you started with SwiftUI.